QuantEcon/lecture-source-py/source/rst/harrison_kreps.rst

 No short sales are allowed.

-This matters because it limits pessimists from expressing their opinions
+This matters because it limits pessimists from expressing their opinions.

-* They can express their views by selling their shares
+* They can express their views by selling their shares.

-* They cannot express their pessimism more loudly by artificially "manufacturing shares" -- that is, they cannot borrow shares from more optimistic investors and sell them immediately
+* They cannot express their pessimism more loudly by artificially "manufacturing shares" -- that is, they cannot borrow shares from more optimistic investors and sell them immediately.

 Optimism and Pessimism